leostera/tldr.jsx/README.md

 ## Collaboration Setup

-It requires a working `node` environment with `npm`, and you can run any of these to get a build:
+It requires a working `node` environment with `npm`, and `make`.

-* `npm run-script build` for a release build,
+* `make build`, for a development build
-* `npm start`, for watching and rebuilding as you go
+* `make test`, to run the test suite
+* `make lint`, to lint the source
+* `make check`, to type-check everything
+* `make package`, to create a distributable package

-Serve locally as you wish, I preffer `python -m SimpleHTTPServer`.
+Serve locally as you wish, I prefer [static-server](https://www.npmjs.com/package/static-server).

-It's clearly a work in progress, so there's many flaws, but Issues and PR's are more than welcomed!
+### But what about Y or X and File Watchers!

+File Watchers never really manage to work the way you want them to, so I ended up using [ostera/watch](https://github.com/ostera/watch) for auto-building, auto-testing, auto-anything.